Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: The port that the database will listen on.
 If set to 0, a randomly generated port is used.

+- `xPort: number`

+Required: No

+Default: 0

+Description: The port that the MySQL X Plugin will listen on.
+If set to 0, a randomly generated port is used.

 - `ignoreUnsupportedSystemVersion: boolean`

 Required: No